 - Security: The OS provides the means to create and enforce user account access levels.
 This restricts which users can read, write, or execute files.

 - OSes with their own pages

-- Disk Operating System (DOS): A DOS based system provides basic memory and hardware management services.
-They can only launch one program at a time, originally straight from a floppy disk.
+- Disk Operating System (DOS): A DOS-based system provides basic memory and hardware management services.
+They can only launch one user application at a time, originally straight from a floppy disk.
 As such, they lack multitasking features such as the ability to run multiple user applications at once.
 Drivers and so-called "memory resident" programs can run in the background, but that's about it.
-Microsoft used their MS-DOS as a foundation for Windows until Me Note that while a characteristic of a DOS based system is the command line interface, not all command line interface based systems are DOS based.
+Microsoft used their MS-DOS as a foundation for Windows until ME.
+Note that while a characteristic of a DOS-based system is the command line interface, not all command line interface based systems are DOS based.
 UNIX for example is primarily command line driven, but it supports multiple programs and users.

 - AmigaOS: The OS that shipped with the Commodore Amiga and later.
-It offered graphical, windowed, pre-emptive mutltiasking before its competitors and had such a powerful media-based API that it was the go-to OS for multimedia computers from the late 80s to early 90s.
+It offered graphical, windowed, pre-emptive multitasking before its competitors and had such a powerful media-based API that it was the go-to OS for multimedia computers from the late 80s to early 90s.
 Has an open-source rewrite named AROS, in a similar vein to what Linux and GNU are collectively for UNIX.